Landlords need to comply with various legal obligations. Find out about the laws and bylaws that apply to renting a property.

 Every habitable room must have windows or other way of letting in light and ventilation

-Where the floor is made of timber, there must be adequate space and ventilation underneath it to prevent it from dampness and decay.
+There must be enough space and ventilation underneath any timber floors to prevent dampness and decay.

-There must be drainage in the property to remove storm water, surface water and ground water.
+There must be drainage to remove storm water, surface water and ground water.
 Every house must have gutters, downpipes and drains to remove roof water.
-The landlord is responsible for cleaning and maintaining these.

-Landlords must ensure that the house does not become overcrowded by complying with the Housing Improvement Regulations (external link) and local council bylaws, such as:
+Landlords must ensure that the house does not become overcrowded by making sure:

-- ensuring that there are the required facilities for the number of people occupying the house, such as the number of bathrooms and toilets
+- there are enough facilities for the number of people living in the house (eg, bathrooms and toilets)

-- the minimum size of bedrooms: generally a bedroom must be at least 6 square metres.
+- bedrooms are at least six square metres.
 If there is more than one person sleeping in the room it will need to be bigger

-- the number of adults and children (excluding those under 1 year of age) that can occupy the bedroom depending on the floor area.
+- they don’t exceed the number of people (excluding those under one year of age) that can occupy bedrooms.

 For further information about overcrowding contact your local council.